codeblech/upscaler/README.md

 You can get more information about each argument by running the script with the `-h` or `--help` option:
 `python local-upscale.py --help`
 This will display a help message with a description of the script and its arguments.

+## Note
+I wrote this script when I was collecting some posters online and printing them out for my room.
+I had to upscale each one manually through some web tool.
+Using this script, it could be done in a single command.

+## Next Steps
+Next step would be to incorporate https://letsenhance.io/ AI upscaler, either using an already available command line client or a headless browser